 implies either the built-in plugin or the single unversioned plugin that can

 See Plugin Upgrade Procedure for details on how to upgrade a built-in plugin in-place.

 Built-in plugins are shipped with Vault, often for commonly used integrations, and can be used without any prerequisite steps.

 External plugins are not shipped with Vault and require additional operator intervention to run.

 Vault's external plugins are completely separate, standalone applications that Vault executes and communicates with over RPC.
-Each time a Vault secret engine, auth method, or database plugin is mounted, a new process is spawned.
+Each time a Vault secret engine, auth method, or database plugin is mounted, a new process or container is spawned.
 However, plugins can be made to implement plugin multiplexing to improve performance.
-Plugin multiplexing allows plugin processes to be reused across all mounts of a given type.
+Plugin multiplexing allows plugin instances to be reused across all mounts of a given type.